jayu/rev-dep/README.md

 It's especially useful in JS world without TypeScript or tests coverage.

-Except the reverse dependency resolution path, it can print statistics about how many times a particular module is required in the project, which might be helpful for planning code-splitting.
+Except the reverse dependency resolution path, it can print statistics about how many times a particular module is required in the project, which might be helpful for code-splitting planning.

 ## Usage